Star Awards for Top Rated Drama Serial

 The Star Awards for Best Drama Serial was an award presented annually at the Star Awards, a ceremony that was established in 1994.

 The category was introduced in 2000, at the 7th Star Awards ceremony; The Legendary Swordsman received the award and it is given in honour of a Mediacorp drama serial which has the highest overall viewership.

 Since its inception, the award has been given to 14 drama serials.
-Tiger Mum was the most recent winner in this category.
+Tiger Mum was the final winner in this category.

 The award was not presented in 2001 and 2005.

-Additionally, following changes to the measurement of television viewership, the award category was not presented from 2017 onwards.
+Following changes to the measurement of television viewership, the award category was discontinued from 2017.